-To tackle these challenges, we propose a method for single-image avatar synthesis that achieves both view and temporal consistency.
-Instead of relying solely on sparse signals, we first generate intermediate novel views or poses using a regression-based 3D human reconstruction model.
-We then use them as conditioning inputs for a video diffusion model.
-By incorporating dense information from the 3D reconstruction, our approach preserves both structural accuracy and rich visual details, ensuring high-quality, consistent results across views and time.
+To address these challenges, we introduce a method for single-image avatar synthesis that ensures both view and temporal consistency.
+Rather than depending solely on sparse conditioning signals (e.g., SMPL normal maps), we first generate intermediate novel views and/or poses using a regression-based 3D human reconstruction model.
+The shape and apperance of these new views/poses are then used as inputs to a video diffusion model.
+By leveraging the dense structural information from the 3D reconstruction, our approach maintains geometric fidelity and visual richness, delivering high-quality, consistent results across viewpoints and human poses (i.e., time).

-Beyond selecting the appropriate driving signal, another key challenge is improving generalization to real-world data, because ultimately we want a system that works not just on controlled datasets but also on casually captured in-the-wild human images.
-Most human digitization models are trained on multi-view datasets captured in controlled studios \cite{kwon2021neural,kwon2023neural,hu2023sherf}, which lack the diversity of real-world scenarios, such as varied lighting, clothing, and motion.
-To address this, we propose to incorporate in-the-wild internet videos, which provide an abundant source of diverse real-world distribution.
-While leveraging such videos significantly improves generalization, training a model on them presents challenges—particularly for novel view synthesis, which typically requires multi-view supervision, rarely available in internet videos.
+Another major challenge lies in improving generalization to real-world data, as the ultimate goal is to develop a system that performs well beyond controlled environments—specifically on casually captured, in-the-wild human imagery.
+Most existing human digitization models are trained on multi-view datasets collected in studio settings~\cite{kwon2021neural, kwon2023neural, hu2023sherf}, which lack the diversity found in real-world scenes, including variations in lighting, clothing, and movement.
+To overcome this limitation, we propose leveraging in-the-wild internet videos, which offer a rich and diverse distribution of real-world appearances.
+However, training with such data introduces new challenges, particularly for novel view synthesis, which traditionally relies on multi-view supervision—an element typically absent in internet-sourced footage.